 Anderson’s Bike Rentals starts at the beginning of the Camp Richardson Bike Path.
 There are miles of safe, paved trails perfect for the family of all ages to take at their own pace.

-- Anderson's Bike Rentals starts at the beginning of the Camp Richardson Bike Path.
-There are miles of safe, paved trails perfect for the family of all ages to peruse.
-The path is dotted with beaches.
-As you bike, you can enjoy a picnic in the sand at Pope or Baldwin Beach.
-Ride the bike path into Camp Richardson and stop at the restaurant with the best calamari and Rum Runners in town, The Beacon, or treat the kids to their daily vacation ice cream cone at the Camp Richardson Ice Cream Parlor.
+The path is dotted with small beaches that offer panoramic views of the lake and surrounding mountains.
+Ride the bike path into Camp Richardson and stop at The Beacon for the best calamari and Rum Runners in town or treat the kids to their daily vacation ice cream cone at the Camp Richardson Ice Cream Parlor.

-- Brought your bike but need a tune?
-I recommend Wattabike (530-544-7700) in Meyers.
-If you are a road biker looking for cycling routes in the area, stop into Pearl Izumi and speak with my staff or check out our favorite loops on Alta Alpina Cycling Club's site.
+If you are a road biker looking for cycling routes in the area, check out our favorite loops on Alta Alpina Cycling Club’s site.
+For the mountain biker looking for the best trails to crush around Tahoe, head on over to TAMBAS’s trail page.